willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e3-guide.md

 - Microsoft Purview

 > [!NOTE]
 > If you have an E5 license, then see [Microsoft 365 Copilot admin guide for E5 licenses](microsoft-365-copilot-e5-guide.md).
-For a comparison of the features between the licenses, see [Compare Microsoft 365 Copilot license feature overview](microsoft-365-copilot-license-feature-overview.md).
+For a comparison of the features in the licenses, see [Compare Microsoft 365 Copilot license feature overview](microsoft-365-copilot-license-feature-overview.md).

 ## Before you begin